-The main areas of research for Neurosurgeons are neurooncology, with studies on molecular and genetic aspects and immunological treatment of high grade gliomas in vitro and in murine models by the development of glioma cells lines from glioblastoma patients and 2. studies of the neurocognitive functions architecture via human direct brain mapping during surgery as well as 3. studies on the pre and post-operative neuropsychological involvement of brain tumor patients with the integration of advanced anatomical and functional neuroimaging tools.
-Other areas of research interest are cerebrovascular diseases, in particular for the identification of novel diagnostic and therapeutic methods for vasospasm in subarachnoid haemorrhage, miniinvasive surgical techniques for the treatment of craniofacial and craniovertebral junction malformations and validation of intraoperative brain and spine ultrasound for brain tumor and vascular surgery.
+The main areas of research for Neurosurgeons are neuro-oncology with studies on 1. the molecular and genetic aspects of high grade gliomas in vitro and in murine models by the development of glioma cells lines from glioblastoma patients and 2. studies of the neurocognitive functions architecture via human direct brain mapping during surgery as well as 3. studies on the pre and post-operative neuropsychological involvement of brain tumor patients with the integration of advanced anatomical and functional neuroimaging tools.
+Other areas of research interest are cerebrovascular diseases, in particular for the identification of novel diagnostic and therapeutic methods for vasospasm in subarachnoid haemorrhage, minimally invasive surgical techniques for the treatment of craniofacial and craniovertebral junction malformations and validation of intraoperative brain and spine ultrasound for brain tumor and vascular surgery.